Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Total Betti number and Morse index in dimensions to

-This cone $\Gamma$ belongs to $\mathcal{G}_{\beta_0}$ since otherwise, right before taking the limit, $(i)$ would be true by definition of $\beta_0$.
-To conclude, $(ii)$ actually holds for $k$ large enough which contradicts our assumption that the theorem was not true.
+This is not possible since we assumed that $(i)$ in the statement does not hold for $k$ large.
+To conclude, we indeed have $\Gamma \in\mathcal{G}_{\beta_0}$ so $(ii)$ actually holds for $k$ large enough which contradicts our assumption that the theorem was not true.

 \end{proof}